NOTE: This post is rated PG-13 for mild strong language and an instance of shocking grossness.

 - Mentho-Lyptus.
 Because we’re not fucking around here.

-- Spouse got morning-breath?
-Fine, spit this out!
+- Does your spouse have morning-breath?
+Quick, spit me out!
 Be congested!

 - Know how sublime a thing it is to suffer and be strong.